rendznicoy/rendznicoy/README.md

 ## 💭 Fun Facts

 - Fueled by coffee and curiosity
 - Gaming enthusiast when not coding
-- Always learning something new in tech